Glasgow-College-UESTC/ip-lectures/2024/lecture 12 - File IO and Linked Lists.md

 - File close: `int fclose(FILE *stream)`
 - Return `0` on success
-- Tidy your mess 🧹💩, i.e., every `fopen` should be paired with an `fclose` because there is OS limit on the number of open files
+- Tidy your mess 🧹💩, i.e., every `fopen` should be paired with an `fclose` because there is an OS limit on the number of open files

 ---

 # How to flush 🚽 a stream

-- File flush (write unwritten data stored in buffer): `int fflush( FILE *stream )`
+- File flush (write unwritten data stored in buffer): `int fflush(FILE *stream)`
 - Only for output streams &mdash; return `0` on success
 - For performance, files/streams are (usually) *buffered* and input/output occurs on blocks (array of bytes) rather than bytes
 - Notable unbuffered stream: `stderr`